yeti0904/yterm/README.md

 Far from complete, any help is appreciated

-If you want to use it maybe wait until it has escape sequence support
+If you want to use it maybe wait until it's usable (which it currently isn't)

 <img src="/img/screenshot.png">